1F47E/go-pentimento/README.md

 Ideas from the paper:

+**LSB Matching Revisited (LSBMR)**

-LSB Matching Revisited (LSBMR): This scheme improves the security of LSB matching by reducing the number of changes made to the cover image, making it harder for steganalytic tools to detect hidden messages.
+This scheme improves the security of LSB matching by reducing the number of changes made to the cover image, making it harder for steganalytic tools to detect hidden messages.

+**Enhanced LSBMR (ELSBMR)**

-Enhanced LSBMR (ELSBMR): This scheme further improves the security of LSBMR by using a pseudorandom number generator to determine the locations of the pixels to be changed, making it even more difficult for steganalytic tools to detect hidden messages.
+This scheme further improves the security of LSBMR by using a pseudorandom number generator to determine the locations of the pixels to be changed, making it even more difficult for steganalytic tools to detect hidden messages.

+**Double-layered Embedding (DLE)**

-Double-layered Embedding (DLE): This scheme uses two different embedding rates for different parts of the image, improving the security of the hidden message by making it harder to detect with steganalytic tools.
+This scheme uses two different embedding rates for different parts of the image, improving the security of the hidden message by making it harder to detect with steganalytic tools.

 ### Steganography Toolkits